top of page

 H: Caroline Lamb! (to all) eh wot? - it has to be - if ever there was a sting in a tail, 'twas hers - check behind the curtains Fletcher

-MS: No, 'tis only that spider, Lady Melbourne - she is old enough to have wrinkles - she must be at least forty
+MS: No, 'tis that spider, Lady Melbourne - she is old enough to have wrinkles - she must be at least forty

 B: Mary - my friend - that good Lady has gone to her rest